YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 -[NO]Verify
 ~~~~~~~~~~~

 Verifies journal files for integrity.
-This qualifier cannot have a value. -VERIFY scans journal files and checks if they have legal form, if not, it terminates without affecting the database files.
+This qualifier cannot have a value.
+VERIFY scans journal files and checks if they have legal form, if not, it terminates without affecting the database files.

--NOVERIFY is the default for -RECOVER -FORWARD and -ROLLBACK -FORWARD. -VERIFY is the default for RECOVER -FORWARD -NOCHECKTN. -VERIFY is also the default for all other MUPIP JOURNAL commands (including -RECOVER -BACKWARD and -ROLLBACK -BACKWARD).
+NOVERIFY is the default for RECOVER FORWARD and ROLLBACK FORWARD.
+VERIFY is the default for RECOVER FORWARD NOCHECKTN.
+VERIFY is also the default for all other MUPIP JOURNAL commands (including RECOVER BACKWARD and ROLLBACK BACKWARD).

--VERIFY when specified along with -FORWARD verifies the entire journal file.
-For -NOVERIFY -FORWARD, only the tail of a journal file is verified for cross-region integrity.
-In both cases, if -RECOVER is also specified, the forward play of journal records is done in a separate pass only after the verification pass is complete and error-free.
+VERIFY when specified along with FORWARD verifies the entire journal file.
+For NOVERIFY FORWARD, only the tail of a journal file is verified for cross-region integrity.
+In both cases, if RECOVER is also specified, the forward play of journal records is done in a separate pass only after the verification pass is complete and error-free.

--VERIFY along with -BACKWARD verifies all journal records from the end of the journal file until the turn around point.
-When -VERIFY -BACKWARD is specified along with -RECOVER or -ROLLBACK, backward processing involves two passes, the first pass to do the verification until the turn around point, and the second pass to apply before image (PBLK) records.
+VERIFY along with BACKWARD verifies all journal records from the end of the journal file until the turn around point.
+When VERIFY BACKWARD is specified along with RECOVER or ROLLBACK, backward processing involves two passes, the first pass to do the verification until the turn around point, and the second pass to apply before image (PBLK) records.

-When -NOVERIFY -BACKWARD is specified along with -RECOVER or -ROLLBACK, PBLKs are applied to the database in the same pass as the verification.
+When NOVERIFY BACKWARD is specified along with RECOVER or ROLLBACK, PBLKs are applied to the database in the same pass as the verification.
 This speeds up processing.
 The disadvantage of this approach is that in the event of verification terminating in the middle of backward processing, there is no protection for cross-region integrity.
-YottaDB recommends the use of -VERIFY (the default) when -BACKWARD is used with -RECOVER or -ROLLBACK.
-For -FORWARD, unless there is reason to suspect that the journal files have sustained structural damage, YottaDB suggests the use of -NOVERIFY (the default).
+YottaDB recommends the use of VERIFY (the default) when BACKWARD is used with RECOVER or ROLLBACK.
+For FORWARD, unless there is reason to suspect that the journal files have sustained structural damage, YottaDB suggests the use of NOVERIFY (the default).

-When used independent of -RECOVER (or -ROLLBACK), the -[NO]VERIFY option does not need database access.
-In this case, the default is -VERIFY.
+When used independent of RECOVER (or ROLLBACK), the [NO]VERIFY option does not need database access.
+In this case, the default is VERIFY.

 +++++++++++++++++++++++++++++
 Journal Direction Qualifiers